 SWESTR (Swedish krona Short Term Rate) is a reference rate calculated and published by the Riksbank.
-Reference rates fulfil an important function in the financial system in Sweden and in other countries and are used as a common benchmark when pricing financial contracts.
-SWESTR is a transaction-based reference rate calculated by the Riksbank on the basis of transactions executed on the money market from one banking day to the next in Swedish kronor.
-From 1 October 2021, the Riksbank will also publish compounded average rates and an index based on SWESTR.
+SWESTR is a transaction-based reference rate calculated by the Riksbank based on transactions executed on the money market from one banking day to the next in Swedish kronor.
+The Riksbank also provides compounded average rates and an index based on SWESTR.

 - Number of agents6

 - Rate at lower trimming boundary3.85 %

 Compounded averages and index, SWESTR 23/02/2024

 - 6 months3.67664 %

 Averages and index